 And the motivation spurring landlords’ greed seems clear enough: It is estimated that a destabilized building can presently sell for as much as 40 times the amount it brings in within a year from checks handed over by rent-stabilized tenants.

 City landlords often argue that tenants’ housing costs are not disproportionately high.

 Rent-to-income-ratio data indicates otherwise, showing that New Yorkers on average (with limited exclusions cited in the aforementioned article) paid close to two-thirds of their total income on rent last year.
 Two years ago, the national average for income expended on rent was about 30 percent.

-Tactics engaged in by landlords to oust rent-stabilized individuals and families are many and diverse, as noted in many of our prior blog posts at Himmelstein McConnell Gribben & Joseph LLP.
-Renters with questions or concerns regarding any aspect of troublesome landlord practices might reasonably want to contact a proven tenants’ rights attorney without delay.
+Tactics engaged in by landlords to oust rent-stabilized individuals and families are many and diverse, as noted in many of our prior blog posts at Himmelstein McConnell Gribben et al. Renters with questions or concerns regarding any aspect of troublesome landlord practices might reasonably want to contact a proven tenants’ rights attorney without delay.